 School administrator Matt Levinson stresses that mistakes are a necessary part of learning and suggests that allowing children to navigate challenging situations on their own can help them build frameworks for arriving at more successful outcomes.

-This curated collection of blogs, articles, interviews, and videos includes information for parents and educators about the associated concepts of resilience and grit.
+This curated collection of blogs, articles, interviews, and videos includes information for parents and educators about the associated concepts of resilience, grit, and growth mindset.

 - Resilience Guide for Parents & Teachers (American Psychological Association)